 With 94 percent of our class of 2017 working or pursuing continuing education within six months of graduation, we know how to help our students succeed.
 And 95 percent reported they were working in a field directly related to their major.

 At the graduate level, our programs will prepare you to advance to higher-level positions in your profession.
 Our alumni are working as school principals, superintendents, nursing directors, clinical directors, and hospital administrators.

 Focused on your success

 Real-world training is a vital part of our programs.
-Eighty percent of the class of 2016 participated in an off-campus learning experience - internships, clinical placements, or student teaching.
-And 25 percent were offered a full-time job by their internship employer.
+Seventy-five percent of the class of 2017 participated in an off-campus learning experience - internships, clinical placements, or student teaching.
+And 33 percent were offered a full-time job by their internship employer.

 In addition to clinical placements, our students receive an array of career preparation services, from resume writing and interview coaching to graduate school advising.
 The Pre-Medicine Advising program helps students maximize their chances of successful entry into professional programs in medicine, dentistry, optometry and other health professions.

 ENHP students have many opportunities to conduct research with faculty members and attend professional conferences, which builds your resume and makes you attractive to potential employers or graduate programs.

 And the University of Hartford’s small class sizes allow our faculty to get to know you personally and advise you on internships, research opportunities and clinical programs that match your skills and career goals.

 The University of Hartford’s education programs prepare you to become a confident, versatile, creative teacher.
 Our programs weave together coursework, clinical experiences, and preparation for Praxis exams to help students successfully obtain State of Connecticut certification.
 Here are a few examples: